All-Party Parliamentary Group on Loneliness

-Throughout 2020, the All-Party Parliamentary Group (APPG) on Loneliness is running a major independent inquiry into loneliness.
-As you may know, before the coronavirus pandemic, one in five people in the UK already felt always or often lonely.
+Throughout 2020, the All-Party Parliamentary Group (APPG) on Loneliness ran a major independent inquiry into loneliness.
+Even before the coronavirus pandemic, one in five people in the UK already felt always or often lonely.>

 The APPG's independent inquiry sought to: